 - Chase Experiences: Get access to concerts, sports, and dining events.

-- Shopping Protections: You’ll get Purchase Protection and Price Protection when shopping, among other protections.
+- Shopping Protections: You’ll get Purchase Protection when shopping, among other protections.

 - Travel Protections: When traveling you’ll have Travel and Emergency Assistance, Emergency Medical and Dental Protection, Trip Delay Reimbursement, and much more.